xlibre-alpine/xlibre-ports/Usage.md

   if the local packages would unstage cleanly in the remote repo.
 This is useful to check if you've missed some rebuilds locally when rebuilding for changed SONAMEs and so on.
-* `update-check` Check the given template for new versions.
-An extra argument (may be any) makes the output verbose.
+* `update-check` Check the given template(s) for new versions.
+Using `-v` or `--verbose` makes the output more detailed (not only printing newer versions but also all versions that were found).
 See the relevant section inside the packaging manual.
 * `zap` Remove the build root.